LLNL/UnifyFS/docs/testing.rst

 Implementing Tests
 ******************

-The UnifyCR Test Suite uses the `Test Anything Protocol`_ (TAP) and the Automake test harness.
-This test suite has two types of TAP tests (shell scripts and C) to allow for testing multiple aspects of UnifyCR.
+The UnifyFS Test Suite uses the `Test Anything Protocol`_ (TAP) and the Automake test harness.
+This test suite has two types of TAP tests (shell scripts and C) to allow for testing multiple aspects of UnifyFS.

 Shell Script Tests
 ^^^^^^^^^^^^^^^^^^

-Test cases in shell scripts are implemented with sharness_, which is included in the UnifyCR source distribution.
+Test cases in shell scripts are implemented with sharness_, which is included in the UnifyFS source distribution.
 See the file sharness.sh_ for all available test interfaces.
-UnifyCR-specific sharness code is implemented in scripts in the directory sharness.d_.
+UnifyFS-specific sharness code is implemented in scripts in the directory sharness.d_.
 Scripts in sharness.d_ are primarily used to set environment variables and define convenience functions.
 All scripts in sharness.d_ are automatically included when your script sources sharness.sh_.